pavelerokhin/ktovet/README.md

 This command will run the Ktovet interpreter and execute the commands specified in the `my_script.ktovet` file.

-5. Enjoy the Results: Sit back and let Ktovet automate the web crawling tasks for you.
-The interpreter will execute the DSL commands using Selenium and provide you with the desired output or results.
+5. Enjoy the Results: Sit back and let Ktovet automate your web crawling tasks.
+The The interpreter will execute the DSL commands using Selenium and provide the desired output or results.

-For more detailed information and usage examples, refer to the documentation available in the repository.
+For more detailed information and usage examples, please look at the documentation in the repository.

 ## Contributing
 Contributions to Ktovet are welcome!
 If you encounter any issues, have suggestions for improvements, or want to add new features, please open an issue or submit a pull request on the GitHub repository.

-When contributing, make sure to follow the established coding style, write comprehensive tests, and provide clear documentation for your changes.
+When contributing, follow the established coding style, write comprehensive tests, and provide clear documentation for your changes.

 License
 Ktovet is released under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.
+Please use, modify, and distribute the code according to the license terms.

 Contact
-If you have any questions, suggestions, or feedback regarding Ktovet, you can reach out to the project maintainers by email at ktovet@example.com or join our community chat on Slack.
-We're here to help and support you in your web crawling endeavors.
+If you have questions, suggestions, or feedback regarding Ktovet, contact the project maintainers or join our community chat on Slack.
+We're here to help and support you in your web-crawling endeavours.

 Happy crawling with Ktovet!